VladislavKost/FileSharingFrontend/README.md

-This is the English Cats project.
-This app will help people learn languages.
+This is the file sharing project.
+This app will help people share files with each other.